The Importance of Credo in Multiagent Learning: Introduction

 Humans have evolved the inherent ability to cooperate and organize into teams.
 Some hypothesize that this has significantly supported our path of achieving higher intelligence~\cite{Rand2013HumanC,Tomasello2012TwoKS}.
 Organizational Psychology and Biology have studied the structures and behavioral conditions under which people tend to be most efficient~\cite{Sundstrom1990WorkTA}.
 People tend to organize themselves into ``teams-of-teams" within a larger system that are not in zero-sum competition, improving self identification and clarity of goals within a smaller group~\cite{Mathieu2001MTSs}.
 Today, these teams are present at various levels of complexity in order to survive, compete in sports, or complete tasks.

 Wayne Gretzky, a former ice hockey player known as \emph{The Great One}, describes a successful team as requiring ``each and every [player] helping each other and pulling in the same direction".
-However, do players on successful teams only optimize for the goals of their team?
-Is his strategy the best way for teams to achieve success?
+This statement, however, raises a number of questions.
+Do players on successful teams only optimize for the goals of their team?
+Is this strategy the best way for teams to achieve success?

 If not, under which conditions does optimizing for an alternative goal help or hinder team success, and can incentives for individual goals actually promote behavior that is beneficial to the team?
-In this work, we analyze how the performance and benefits of teams are impacted when learning agents may have different preferences by which they optimize their behavior.
+In this work, we analyze how the performance of teams are impacted when agents may have different preferences they optimize their behavior for.

 Multiagent Reinforcement Learning (MARL) has achieved impressive results in competitive two-team zero-sum settings such as capture the flag~\cite{Jaderberg2019HumanlevelPI}, hide-and-seek~\cite{Baker2020EmergentTU}, and Robot Soccer~\cite{Kitano1997RoboCupTR}, where teammates optimize for the goals of their team.
-The recent call to make cooperation central to the development of artificial intelligence (AI) places emphasis on understanding the mechanisms behind teamwork beyond just in competition~\cite{DafoeNature2021,Dafoe2020OpenPI} and to adapt findings from Organizational Psychology~\cite{Andrejczyk2017Concise}.
-MARL agents learning to cooperate often build common interest by sharing exogenous rewards~\cite{Anastassacos2021CooperationAR,Baker2020EmergentRA}; however, purely pro-social agents may not be possible when considering agents designed by different manufacturers or hybrid AI/human populations.
+The recent call to make cooperation central to the development of AI places emphasis on understanding the mechanisms behind teamwork beyond just competition~\cite{DafoeNature2021,Dafoe2020OpenPI} and to adapt findings from Organizational Psychology~\cite{Andrejczyk2017Concise}.
+In MARL, agents learning to cooperate often build common interest by sharing exogenous rewards~\cite{Anastassacos2021CooperationAR,Baker2020EmergentRA}; however, purely pro-social agents may not be possible when considering agents designed by different manufacturers or hybrid AI/human populations.
 Agents in these settings may have some self-interest for personal goals; therefore, it is important to understand how and when cooperation can be supported in systems where agents may optimize for multiple objectives.